Lung Cancer Screening CT Program

 - Danbury Hospital’s Quit Now Smoking Cessation Program provides education and support to help you quit and support your long-term success.
 Several types of programs including group programs, individual counseling, corporate programs and support groups are available.
 Contact the Marianne Mitchell, APRN at the Pulmonary Department at 203-739-8328 for more information.

 - Norwalk Hospital: A free, six-week Smoking Cessation Program provides education and support throughout the quitting process.
 The program is provided twice a year.
 Patients participating in our lung cancer screening program may qualify for a free private smoking cessation program.
-Contact Beverly Jacoby in the Pulmonary Department at 203-852-2476 for more information.
+Call 203-855-3563 for more information.